nkc0686/cyclistic-case-study/README.md

 ## 📌 Project Overview

 This case study analyzes over **6.2 million ride records** from Cyclistic, a fictional bike-share program in Chicago.
-The goal is to uncover behavioral differences between casual riders and annual members to support a data-driven marketing strategy: **convert more casual riders into long-term members.**
+The analysis explores behavioral differences between casual riders and annual members to support a **data-driven marketing strategy** aimed at increasing long-term membership.

 ---